-Set up CUPS print queues on a Linux server.

-- Ensure each user has an account on this system (or the domain depending on Paper-Cut NG's selected user list source) - Set up PaperCut NG on the server either as a primary server, or as a secondary server reporting to another primary server (either Mac, Linux or a Windows system).
-See Section 1.5.
-"Quick Start Guide (for Linux)". - Set the Unauthenticated option on each printer (print queue).
+- Set up CUPS print queues on a Linux server. - Ensure each user has an account on this system (or the domain depending on Paper-Cut NG's selected user list source) - Set up PaperCut NG on the server either as a primary server, or as a secondary server reporting to another primary server (either Mac, Linux or a Windows system).
+See Section 1.4, "Quick Start Guide Phase I Installation". - Set the Unauthenticated option on each printer (print queue).
 This will enable popup authentication.
-See Section 5.7, "Popup Authentication". - Ensure the system is configured to deny remote shell access to standard users that is, only allow direct screen/console access.
-This ensures the system's IP address can be associated with a single user providing a suitable environment for popup authentication. - Install client software as discussed in Chapter 6, User Client.
+See Section 6.8, "Popup Authentication". - Ensure the system is configured to deny remote shell access to standard users that is, only allow direct screen/console access.
+This ensures the system's IP address can be associated with a single user providing a suitable environment for popup authentication. - Install client software as discussed in Section 4.2, "User Client".